Tuesday, June 28, 2022

 © WERBVERLAG R.

-I already have a few Herrenchiemsee Palace cards and if I'm not mistaken, this is not the 1st card Marei sent me of it.
+I already have a few Herrenchiemsee Palace cards and if I'm not mistaken, this is not the 1st card Marei sent me to it.

 Herrenchiemsee stands as a monument to Ludwig's admiration of King Louis XIV of France.